patrick-kidger/equinox/docs/all-of-equinox.md

 import functools as ft
 import jax

-# Start off by crreating a model just like normal, but with some arbitrary Python
+# Start off by creating a model just like normal, but with some arbitrary Python
 # objects as part of its parameterisation.
 In this case, we have `jax.nn.relu`, which
 # is a Python function.
 class AnotherModule(eqx.Module):